iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Linear Mapping in Hilbert Space.md

 ### **Complementary Spaces between the Ranges and Null spaces of the Adjoint Operators**

 The range of the operator and the nullspace of the adjoint forms complementary spaces for the output space of the operator.
+This is [Fredholm Alternative](../AMATH%20584%20Numerical%20Linear%20Algebra/Matrix%20Theory/Fredholm%20Alternative.md) in the finite dimensional case.

 #### **Thm | Complementary Spaces**
 > Let $T: \mathcal H_1 \mapsto \mathcal H_2$, then the following are all true